 Schools

-Belén consolidated school district is the only public district and consists of two high schools, one middle school, and seven elementary schools.
-In addition, the community is also home to two private religious schools in the community.
+Belén consolidated school district is the only public school district and consists of two high schools, one middle school, and seven elementary schools.
+In addition, the community is also home to two private religious schools.

 Potential Drawbacks

 In comparison to Albuquerque, there are limited school options and daycare options.
-Since I was working in Albuquerque when I lived here, I wanted my daughter close to me so she commuted to Albuquerque as well.
+Since I was working in Albuquerque when I lived in Belén, I wanted my daughter close to me so she commuted to Albuquerque as well.

 Why I Loved Living Here

 Overall, Belén is a great place to raise a family.
 It is affordable with lots of charm.
 I lived in Belén for ten years.
-Despite not being from the community, my neighbors became my friends, and we were warmly welcomed into the community.
+Despite not being from the community, my neighbors became my friends and warmly welcomed us.
 The area is beautiful.
 When my daughter was born, the 55-minute commute to work became a drawback and I wanted to live in an area where I was close to work and had additional daycare and eventually school options.
 With more options for remote working, the commute could be a non-issue for many families.

 For information about other areas in and around Albuquerque, check out our Ultimate Guide to Moving to Albuquerque.